SANTA CRUZ: THE BOHEMIAN RHAPSODY OF THE HOLY CROSS GETAWAY

 All you golfers are not forgotten, book around at …..

 Pasatiempo Golf Club is an 18-hole golf club on the West Coast of the United States,.located in Pasatiempo, Santa Cruz County, California.
 Designed by the famous English architect Alister MacKenzie, the course is famed for its breathtaking scenery and rich golf history.

 There’s no shortage of your vacation to this fascinating region.
 My Babito and I hope you will make this an ongoing rendezvous.

 So head back on Skyline Boulevard, and let it take your breath away one more time.
 There is much more options to taste to keep you coming back…If not for the simple reason, you won’t find your options duplicated ANYWHERE!

 Ciao!
-Hope you enjoyed the article of 12 Things to Do in Santa Cruz
+Hope you enjoyed the article of Unique things to do in Santa Cruz California

 Follow me on Instagram @epicurean.angel